lkdjiin/machine-language-routines/README.md

 This is a book from 1987 by Todd D. Heimarck and Patrick Parrish.

 I'll put the codes here as I try them.
-I'll change nothing from the book, except adapting code for KickAssember.
+I'll change nothing from the book, except adapting code for KickAssembler.
 Each file is a self-contained program that demonstrates a specific technic.

 ## Index by topic